-Home / Focused Guides / Camp Guide Archive / Low-Cost or Free Philly Summer Camps
+Home / Focused Guides / Camp Guide / Low-Cost and Free Summer Camps for Philly Families

 Philadelphia-area summer fun that doesn't break the bank

-Free Philly summer camps offer endless fun (just look at our Philadelphia camp guide for more details).
-Summer camp in Philadelphia provides invaluable opportunities for kids to explore their passions, make new friends, and develop essential social and life skills.
+Summer camps around Philadelphia provide invaluable opportunities for kids to explore their passions, make new friends, and develop essential social and life skills.
 Browse our list of the Philadelphia area’s best sleepaway and day camps that are free, inexpensive, or offer need-based scholarships.

 Low-cost or free summer camps in Philadelphia ensure that every child has the chance to experience the joys of summer camp.
 Don’t let money issues end a chance to connect.
-Enjoy these fun free Philly events and activities.
+You can also enjoy these fun free Philly events and activities.

 Camp Jamison

 At Camp Jamison, they believe every child deserves the chance to experience the magic of summer camp: sleeping under the stars, exploring nature’s wonders, and forging lifelong friendships around a campfire.
-That’s why their one-week overnight camp for Philadelphia-area kids (ages 8-16) offers flexible rates and scholarships to ensure that every child has the opportunity to create unforgettable memories.
+That’s why their one-week overnight camp (with two sessions available) for Philadelphia-area kids (ages 8–15) offers flexible rates and scholarships to ensure that every child has the opportunity to create unforgettable memories.

 College Settlement